fiveman1/rbhopdog/README.md

 **!wrlist username game:both style:all sort:default**

     Lists all of a player's world records.
 Valid sorts: 'date', 'name', and 'time'.
+Use 'txt' as an argument to get a .txt file with all WRs ex. !wrlist bhop auto M1nerss txt

 **!wrmap game style {map_name} page:1**